 DevOps is founded on the idea that all areas of the development should collaborate and create a cohesive working environment.
 It promises benefits that increase teamwork, trust, faster software releases, problem-solving, critical thinking, and better management between the IT teams.

-So to put it shortly, DevOps is a practice that combines software development and IT operations, and it is a vital component in tech companies today.
+So to put it shortly, DevOps is a practice that combines software development and IT operations, and it is a vital component in tech companies today and you can get a degree even – read more about it here.

 Although not everyone will understand what DevOps is, simply because not everyone is into software development, we’re going to try and explain it a way that we’re sure you will understand.